Our Chocolate M&M Christmas Cookies are festive, super delicious, easy to make, and perfect for a Holiday Party or a Christmas Cookie Exchange.

 Cookies should always be stored in an airtight container.
 They should be completely cooled before storing them.
 Cookies stored at room temperature should stay fresh for 3-4 days.
 You can also keep them in the refrigerator and that extends their freshness for up to a week.
 If you need them to last longer, you can freeze them for up to 3 months.
 You can pull them out of the freezer and leave them on the counter for 1 hour and they will be ready to eat.

-Closeup on a stack of Christmas Chocolate M&M Cookies sitting on a white lace tablecloth in front of Christmas decorations.
+Closeup on a stack of Christmas Chocolate M&M Cookies sitting on a white table next to a red kitchen towel.

 Christmas Chocolate M&M Cookies